Rithesh-2005/BDA_Assignment2/README.md

 Big Data Analysis course work  - Assignment2

 This repository consists of three parts:
-1. Digit Classification with PySpark Random Forest This project showcases multi-class classification of handwritten digit images using the Random Forest classifier from PySpark MLlib, trained on the popular digits dataset from Scikit-learn.
+1. Digit Classification with PySpark Random Forest:
+This project showcases multi-class classification of handwritten digit images using the Random Forest classifier from PySpark MLlib, trained on the popular digits dataset from Scikit-learn.
 What It Does?
      1. Loads the digits dataset using sklearn.datasets.load_digits
      2. Converts the data into a PySpark DataFrame
      3. Assembles pixel values into feature vectors using VectorAssembler